sergiorivera50/microblog/README.md

 **CI/CD Pipeline**

 On the background, GitHub Actions will execute `poetry run build` to generate the static site and deploy it to [sergiorivera.dev](https://www.sergiorivera.dev/)

+## Future Plans

+- Instead of imposing `content/blog` to be an Obsidian vault, I should add a "mode" in which you `build` the site from a path (which can be the folder of an already existing Obsidian vault).
+This adds a bit of complexity because it would require an additional step in which attachments are located and moved into its appropriate post folder.
+But, essentially, the user experience would remain the same: you make changes on a file and see them directly applied through the live server (if in development).
+Ideally copying files is not expensive and can be implemented with low friction.
+This path could be specified through the `site.toml` file.
+- `styles.css` needs to be updated to make all font sizes use `rem` rather than `px` for accesibility purposes.
+- I might want to have an automated conversion of content images to `webp` format for optimization purposes.